The right colors can make or break a design, and even influence the way people feel.

 Additionally, they can make it harder to navigate through your designs and give off a cheap and unprofessional look, which is not what you want for your designs.

-Brown and orange is yet another color combination that might not be the best to use when working on your designs.
+Brown and orange is yet another one of the bad color combinations that might not be the best to use when working on your designs.

 Both the colors are fairly dark, which can make it difficult to read through your designs and direct attention to important parts of your design